Senior Bowl notebook: Inside conversations with top NFL Draft prospects

 I asked him about his teammates and Black lit up.
 Center Pat Coogan stood out immediately.
 "Man, I love Pat Coogan," Black said.
 "He's a warrior.
 He's relentless.
 His pregame and halftime speeches -- you feel it in your chest.
 You just feel like it's time to go."

 At receiver, Black praised the diversity of talent.
-"Elijah [Sarrat]'s ability to make people miss in open space is slept on," he said.
+"Elijah [Sarratt]'s ability to make people miss in open space is slept on," he said.
 "Omar Cooper's got great hands and crazy body control.
-He does funky things with his body, but it works. …
+He does funky things with his body, but it works.

 Exhibit A: